4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 Cookies persistence must be asserted due to Google Chrome's 30-second intervals of writing to its 'Cookies' file.
 After a login is successful, a Session queries the instance's JSON service repeatedly until a status code 200.

 When I was unaware of the 30 second interval, I was very confused why Sessions would often fail authentication within a script, yet, when I established the connection step-by-step in a console, it worked almost every time.
 I eventually noticed that the local cookies were almost always bad if the Driver was immediately closed after login, implying some timing issue.
 Thankfully, a simple Google search revealed Chrome's 30-second interval and I adjusted the module accordingly.

-**_Ultimately_**

-A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment, and this module makes creating and managing these connections much simpler and readily available.